 What is responsive web design?

-Responsive web design is a strategy that allows websites to adjust seamlessly to various screen sizes and resolutions, ensuring an optimal user experience across devices.
-This approach is essential for enhancing accessibility and usability.
+Responsive web design is an approach that allows websites to adapt to different screen sizes and resolutions.
+It ensures an optimal experience across devices like mobiles, tablets, and desktops.

 Why is the viewport meta tag important?